 - Lucknow is Uttar Pradesh's state capital and home to some of India's oldest English-medium institutions — the majority of private CBSE and ICSE schools introduce phonics in LKG or UKG, with most using the Jolly Phonics programme (CBSE Academic).

-- ASER 2023 found 57.2% of Indian Class 5 students cannot read a Class 2-level English text — a gap that daily at-home reading practice, not more classes, consistently closes.
+- ASER 2023: only 42.8% of Class 5 students can read a Class 2-level English text — a gap that daily at-home reading practice, not more classes, consistently closes.

 - Lucknow children from Hindi and Awadhi-speaking homes face specific phoneme gaps — short English vowels, the 'th' sound, and the v/w distinction — that persist without targeted correction and that UK/US phonics programmes routinely miss.